apascualucsd/Audio-to-Visual/README.md

 # Audio-to-Visual

-Developed an innovative system that collects FFT data from a microphone, incorporating advanced signal filtering and amplification techniques.
-Leveraged a neural network to analyze and predict color representations based on the musical context, enabling the conversion of auditory information into dynamic visualizations.
-Created an adaptive spectrogram that tracks amplitude and frequency variations in real-time, providing a vivid and responsive visual representation of the audio data
+Developed a system that converts FFT data from a microphone into dynamic visualizations.
+Implemented advanced signal filtering and amplification and used a neural network to predict color representations based on audio context.
+Created a responsive visual representation of audio data.

 ## My Role: